Rail transport in Malaysia: Sarawak rail transportation projects

 Terengganu and Sarawak are the only two states in Malaysia that do not have railway infrastructure.
 In Sarawak, a railway line existed before the Second World War, but the last remnants of the line were dismantled in 1959.

 As part of Sarawak Corridor of Renewable Energy project, the government is planning a 320 km railway track between Similajau in Bintulu Division and Tanjung Manis in Mukah Division.
 The cost and plans for the project timeline is yet to be revealed.

 Another railway line, the Sarawak Railway Line is a proposed project by the Malaysian government to establishing a railway network in the state of Sarawak.
 In 2008, it was reported the project will be ready in 2015 but still no signs of development by the government until present.

-The Kuching LRT system is a proposed light rapid transit (LRT) system network in Kuching, the capital city of Sarawak. as one of the methods to ease traffic congestion in the city.
-The proposed LRT lines will connect Kuching to Samarahan and Serian.
-The construction of the RM10.8 billion project was expected to commence by 2019 and was scheduled to be operational by 2024.
+The Kuching LRT system was a proposed light rapid transit (LRT) system network in Kuching, the capital city of Sarawak. as one of the methods to ease traffic congestion in the city.
+The proposed LRT lines would have connected Kuching to nearby towns such as Samarahan and Serian.
+The construction of the RM10.8 billion project was expected to commence by 2019 and was scheduled to be operational by 2024, however, it was scrapped in favor of a more cost-affordable Autonomous Rail Rapid Transit (ART) system which is currently under construction and is expected to begin operations by 2028 with 3 initial lines.